 Our Brains on Empathy

-Neuroscientists have recently discovered that humans are wired to experience empathy through multiple systems of mirror neurons in our brains.
+Humans are wired to experience empathy, possibly via multiple systems of mirror neurons in our brains.
 These mirror neurons reflect back actions that we observe in others causing us to mimic that action in our own brains.
 When we observe someone in pain or when we are with someone happy, we experience that to a certain extent.
 These mirror neurons are the primary physiological basis of empathy.
 They create a neural Wi-Fi that connects us to the feelings of people around us.

 Many people seem to be naturally empathetic.
 Others are not.
 The good news is that research shows that empathy can be learned.
 There are however a few potential roadblocks to empathy that must be overcome.